rancher/docs/content/rancher/v2.x/en/installation/choosing-installation/_index.md

 weight: 2
 ---

+We recommend using [Helm,]({{<baseurl>}}/rancher/v2.x/en/overview/architecture/concepts/#about-helm) a Kubernetes package manager, to install Rancher on a dedicated Kubernetes cluster.
+This is called a high-availability (HA) installation because increased avaialability is achieved by running Rancher on multiple nodes.

-Rancher can be installed on a single node or a high-availability cluster.
+For testing and demonstration purposes, Rancher can be installed with Docker on a single node.

-A high-availability installation is recommended for production.
-A single-node installation may be used for development and testing purposes, but there is no migration path from a single-node to a high-availability installation.
-Therefore, you may want to use a high-availability installation from the start.

-The simplest way to install Rancher is on a single node with direct access to the Internet.
-Other options require more steps.
-For a high-availability installation, you need to first set up a Kubernetes cluster using the Rancher Kubernetes Engine, then install Rancher on the cluster.
-If the installation environment is behind an HTTP proxy or in an air gap environment, additional steps are required to work around the lack of direct access to DockerHub and GitHub.

-Depending on your environment, the result of of the extra steps is the increased security and reliability of Rancher.

-Basic options for installing Rancher include the following:
+There are also separate instructions for installing Rancher in an air gap environment or behind an HTTP proxy:

-Level of Internet Access | Single Node Instructions | High-Availability Instructions
+Level of Internet Access | Installing on a Kubernetes Cluster - Strongly Recommended | Installing in a Single Docker Container
 ---------------------------|-----------------------------|------------------
-With direct access to the Internet | [Docs]({{<baseurl>}}/rancher/v2.x/en/installation/single-node/)                  | [Docs]({{<baseurl>}}/rancher/v2.x/en/installation/ha/)
+With direct access to the Internet  | [Docs]({{<baseurl>}}/rancher/v2.x/en/installation/ha/) | [Docs]({{<baseurl>}}/rancher/v2.x/en/installation/single-node/)
 Behind an HTTP proxy  | These [docs,]({{<baseurl>}}/rancher/v2.x/en/installation/single-node/) plus this [configuration]({{<baseurl>}}/rancher/v2.x/en/installation/single-node/proxy/) | These [docs,]({{<baseurl>}}/rancher/v2.x/en/installation/ha/) plus this [configuration]({{<baseurl>}}/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/#http-proxy)
 In an air gap environment | [Docs]({{<baseurl>}}/rancher/v2.x/en/installation/air-gap/) | [Docs]({{<baseurl>}}/rancher/v2.x/en/installation/air-gap/)

-The Rancher server, regardless of the installation method, should always run on nodes that are separate from the downstream user clusters that it manages.
-If Rancher is installed on a high-availability Kubernetes cluster, it should run on a separate cluster from the cluster(s) it manages.

-On a single node, Rancher is installed with Docker and many options are configured with Docker commands.

-On a Kubernetes cluster, Rancher is installed with Helm, and Helm commands are used to pass in configuration options.
-[Helm]({{<baseurl>}}/rancher/v2.x/en/overview/architecture/concepts/#about-helm) is a Kubernetes package manager.
+### Why We Recommend an HA Installation

+An HA installation of Rancher is recommended for production because it protects the Rancher management server's data from being lost.
+A single-node installation may be used for development and testing purposes, but there is no migration path from a single-node to an HA installation.
+Therefore, you may want to use an HA installation from the start.

+> For the best performance and greater security, we recommend a dedicated Kubernetes cluster for the Rancher management server.
+Running user workloads on this cluster is not advised.
+After deploying Rancher, you can [create or import clusters]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/#cluster-creation-in-rancher) for running your workloads.

+For more architecture recommendations, refer to [this page.]({{<baseurl>}}/rancher/v2.x/en/overview/architecture-recommendations)

+### How an HA Rancher Installation Works

+In a typical HA Rancher installation, Kubernetes is first installed on three nodes that are hosted in an infrastructure provider such as Amazon's EC2 or Google Compute Engine.

+Then Helm is used to install Rancher on top of the Kubernetes cluster.
+Helm uses Rancher's Helm chart to install a replica of Rancher on each of the three nodes in the Kubernetes cluster.
+We recommend using a load balancer to direct traffic to each replica of Rancher in the cluster, in order to increase Rancher's availability.

+The Rancher server data is stored on etcd.
+This etcd database also runs on all three nodes, and requires an odd number of nodes so that it can always elect a leader with a majority of the etcd cluster.
+If the etcd database cannot elect a leader, etcd can fail, requiring the cluster to be restored from backup.

+For information on how Rancher works, regardless of the installation method, refer to the [overview section.]({{<baseurl>}}/rancher/v2.x/en/overview/architecture)

 # More Options for HA Installations